DATA PRIVACY NOTICE

 When we mention “largemortgageloans.com”, “we”, “us” or “our” we are referring to Laregmortgageloans.com Limited.

-largemortgageloans.com is a trading style of largemortgageloans.com Limited, which is a company registered in England and Wales, company number 05070990, whose registered office is at Bridge House, London Bridge, London, SE1 9QR. largemortgageloans.com Limited is authorised and regulated by the Financial Conduct Authority. largemortgageloans.com Financial Services Register number is 302228.
+largemortgageloans.com is a trading style of largemortgageloans.com Limited, which is a company registered in England and Wales, company number 05070990, whose registered office is at Aegon House, Ground Floor Suite, 13 Lanark Square, London, E14 9QD. largemortgageloans.com Limited is authorised and regulated by the Financial Conduct Authority. largemortgageloans.com Financial Services Register number is 302228.

 We will provide you with advice, and make a recommendation relating to mortgage and protection policies following a detailed analysis of your personal circumstances.
 As a mortgage broker, we will approach our unlimited panel of lenders and present your case to them, on your behalf, to arrange a mortgage and/or insurance products most suited to your needs and requirements.

 In the course of providing our service to you we may collect the following personal data when you provide it to us:

 - Your name, date of birth, address, email address and telephone numbers;

 - Details to confirm your identity for anti-money laundering regulations, which will be either a valid passport, valid driving licence for example;

 - Financial details, including your income, expenditure, assets and liabilities;

 - Details of your occupation and the identity of your employer;